ggeoffrey/d3.layout.force3D/README.md

 ###Credits

 Adapted from:
- - original D3.js code
+ - original D3.js code,
- - [@kalenedrael](https://github.com/kalenedrael)' smart ideas and work.
+ - [@kalenedrael](https://github.com/kalenedrael)'s smart ideas and work.

 I just extracted it, rewrote it, and exported it as a d3 plugin.
 So please give him the credits ;)